 Bank of America gets this right for users opening an account online.
 From the start, users are told that the process will take about 10 minutes, but that’s not all.
 If someone is an existing customer but opening a new account, they can have their information pre-filled to save time.
 Additionally, users don’t have to feel pressured to finish all in one sitting as they can save their work and finish later.
 Each section is also complete with a progress bar and labeled, so there are clear expectations about what’s left.

 Sometimes, users will get stuck in the onboarding process, and organizations must anticipate this need.
-Financial service providers should offer help content that answers questions instead of creating more and cater to different learning preferences.
-And ideally, knowledgebases should provide sufficient information so users can rely on call and support centers as a last resort.
+Financial service providers should offer helpful content that answers questions instead of creating more and catering to different learning preferences.
+Ideally, knowledgebases should provide sufficient information so users can rely on call and support centers as a last resort.

 Square is a prime example and offers an extensive knowledgebase of help articles and videos all in one place.
 Complete with a table of contents and drop-down menus, the page is categorized by section so users can either reach out to support centers, get in-app support, or collaborate with others in the Seller Community.
 Square acknowledges that some may prefer reading help articles while others enjoy watching support videos instead, so they offer both options.